Challenging a Penalty Charge Notice and making representations

 You can also view the photographs taken at the time of the contravention.

-You can normally make representations or view photographs within 24 hours of the PCN being issued.
+You can normally use our online services to make your challenge/ representation or view photographs within 24 hours of the issue of the PCN.

 - parking contravention PCN issued in person by a civil enforcement officer (challenge)